SpawnsSinner/SpawnsSinner/README.md

 hypersharing yumeshipper!!!!
 pleeeease do not intentionally sexualise leon kennedy in front of Me tankyou
+also do not interpret My interactions using his pony or the plushies I give him as ships </3 I dislike all leon ships
 ### island built limit whisper = block.
 I am already in a party and am not interested in leaving it.

 🟢 - actively looking at pt!! probably whispering someone